RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 >RESETHACKER introduced free private Discussion group with a purpose to explore, discuss the vulnerability, attacks, POC, pen-testing, bug hunting approaches, privacy, tools development, programming, project and talk about the best in IT sector.

 - 4th January 2020
 >ResetHacker launches User Helpdesk on discord, to giving community full assistance to provide help on ResetHacker discord, explore and curate content.

 - 1st January 2020
-> ResetHacker announce an opportunity for leaders who have an enthusiasm to bring the community together and wants join Team ResetHacker.
+> ResetHacker announce an opportunity for leaders who have an enthusiasm to bring the community together and wants to join Team ResetHacker.

 > Welcome Anugrah SR, Tushar Varma & Rahul to ResetHacker Team.:)